andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 <h4 class="article-subheader">Oslo as Nature</h4>
-Tucked away at at the head of the Oslofjord, the capital City of Norway offers a panoply of natural wonders for the tourist and resident alike.
+Tucked away at at the head of the Oslofjord, the capital City of Norway offers a panoply of natural wonders for any adventurer.

 While not a *technically* a fjord in the geologic sense, the Oslofjord falls under the loosely defined Norwegian concept of a *fjord*.
 If it's a salty body